EliLopez4774/Spotify-Charts-2023-EDA/README.md

 Do certain genres or artists consistently appear in more playlists or charts?
 Perform an analysis to compare the most frequently appearing artists in playlists or charts.

-# ---------------------------------------------------------------
+# Methods, Results, Analysis

 ### Section A - Dataset Overview
 First, importing the required libraries is imperative to manipulate, explore, and clean the data, then importing the dataset using pd.read_csv function. the syntax was a little bit different as the traditional, as the .csv file was not utf-8 compatible, so the latin-1 syntax had to be added.
 Then, using the len function, with axis=0, it is easy to determine the number of rows and axis=1 for the number of columns, presenting **953 rows and 24 columns**.
-To show the data types of each column, the function dtype was used and the results are as follows;
+To show the data types of each column, the function dtype was used, and the results are as follows;

 - track_name -              object
 - artist(s)_name -         object